Package insert / prescribing information

 In a clinical study in 250 patients with advanced cancer who were treated with Doxil, the risk of cardiotoxicity was 11% when the cumulative anthracycline dose was between 450–550 mg/m2.
 Cardiotoxicity was defined as >20% decrease in resting left ventricular ejection fraction (LVEF) from baseline where LVEF remained in the normal range or a >10% decrease in LVEF from baseline where LVEF was less than the institutional lower limit of normal.
 Two percent of patients developed signs and symptoms of congestive heart failure without documented evidence of cardiotoxicity.

 Assess left ventricular cardiac function (e.g. MUGA or echocardiogram) prior to initiation of Doxil, during treatment to detect acute changes, and after treatment to detect delayed cardiotoxicity.
 Administer Doxil to patients with a history of cardiovascular disease only when the potential benefit of treatment outweighs the risk.

 Serious and sometimes life-threatening infusion-related reactions characterized by one or more of the following symptoms can occur with Doxil: flushing, shortness of breath, facial swelling, headache, chills, chest pain, back pain, tightness in the chest and throat, fever, tachycardia, pruritus, rash, cyanosis, syncope, bronchospasm, asthma, apnea, and hypotension.
 The majority of infusion-related events occurred during the first infusion.
 Of 239 patients with ovarian cancer treated with Doxil in Trial 4, 7% of patients experienced acute infusion-related reactions resulting in dose interruption.
 All occurred during cycle 1 and none during subsequent cycles.
 Across multiple studies of Doxil monotherapy including this and other studies enrolling 760 patients with various solid tumors, 11% of patients had infusion-related reactions.

-Ensure that medications to treat infusion-related reactions and cardiopulmonary resuscitative equipment is available for immediate use prior to initiation of Doxil.
+Ensure that medications to treat infusion-related reactions and cardiopulmonary resuscitative equipment are available for immediate use prior to initiation of Doxil.
 Initiate Doxil infusions at a rate of 1 mg/min and increase rate as tolerated [see Dosage and Administration (2.6)].
 In the event of an infusion-related reaction, temporarily stop the drug until resolution then resume at a reduced infusion rate.
 Discontinue Doxil infusion for serious or life-threatening infusion-related reactions.

 Hand-Foot Syndrome (HFS)